The Points of Light Civic Accelerator invests in 11 civic ventures addressing the growing gaps in financial resilience across the country

 With founding supporters the PwC Charitable Foundation Inc. and Starbucks Foundation, along with Capital One, Dentons, Singing for Change, and hotel sponsor Hilton, this is the 12th cohort of the Civic Accelerator since its founding in 2012.

 Application and selection committees reviewed more than 100 curated applications before selecting the finalists.
 The selected cohort of ventures represents various sectors and solutions to increase financial knowledge, access to services, income and employment for youth and adults across gender, class, race and geography.
-Eighty-five percent of the ventures are led or co-led by racial or ethnic minorities, and 62 percent are led or co-led by females.
+Eighty-two percent of the ventures are led or co-led by racial or ethnic minorities, and 64 percent are led or co-led by females.

 The civic startups participating in the Civic Accelerator fall 2018 cohort include: